UCD-BDLab/BioNeuralNet/docs/README.md

 # BioNeuralNet Documentation

-Welcome to the BioNeuralNet documentation!
+Welcome to the BioNeuralNet documentation.
 This directory contains all the source files and configurations necessary to build and maintain the project's documentation using [Sphinx](https://www.sphinx-doc.org/).

 ## **Contents**